History of collegiate wrestling: The 20th Century: American "Folkstyle" wrestling takes shape

 The rules of collegiate wrestling developed by Raymond G. Clapp, which were eventually adopted by the Eastern Intercollegiate Wrestling Association, marked a sharp contrast to the freestyle wrestling rules of the International Amateur Wrestling Federation (IAWF; now known as United World Wrestling) and the AAU.
 From then on, collegiate wrestling emerged as a distinctly American sport.
 Yet American collegiate wrestlers made smooth transitions in the international styles, being able to win Olympic medals in freestyle wrestling at various games.
 College and high school wrestling grew especially after the standardization of the NCAA wrestling rules, which applied early on to both collegiate and scholastic wrestling (with high school modifications).
 More colleges, universities, and junior colleges began offering dual meets and tournaments, including championships and having organized wrestling seasons.
 There were breaks in wrestling seasons because of World War I and World War II, but in the high schools especially, state association wrestling championships sprung up in different regions throughout the 1930s and 1940s.
 As amateur wrestling grew after World War II, various collegiate athletic conferences also increased the number and quality of their wrestling competition.
 The pattern soon developed in which more wrestlers would make the progression of wrestling in high school, being recruited by college coaches, and then entering collegiate competition.

-During the 20th century, collegiate wrestling emerged as the most popular form of amateur wrestling in the country, especially in regional areas of the Midwestern, Mid-Atlantic, and Southwestern United States.
+During the 20th century, collegiate (folkstyle) wrestling emerged as the most popular form of amateur wrestling in the United States, especially in regional hotbed wrestling areas of the Midwest, Mid-Atlantic, and Southwest.
 Wrestling matches in the United States early on were particularly long, especially among those in the Greco-Roman style.
 The matches most often took place in rings that were 20 feet square and set apart by three ropes.
 Some schools, such as Oklahoma State University, even had the wrestling rings raised on a platform, much like that of a boxing ring.
 Although the rules of the AAU called for the referee to determine a winner after 15 minutes of wrestling if no fall occurred, the matches of the Eastern Intercollegiate Wrestling Association were finished by falls, even if it meant an hour or more of wrestling.
 By 1911, collegiate wrestling rules allowed the referee to determine a win in the absence of a fall after 15 minutes.
 The time limits steadily decreased over the years of the 20th century.
 Yet for more than forty years into the 20th century, freestyle and its American counterpart collegiate wrestling, did not have a scoring system.
 The introduction of a point system by Oklahoma A&M wrestling coach Art Griffith, gained acceptance in 1941 and influenced the international styles as well.
 The following year, collegiate wrestling would mandatorily take place on open mats laid flat on the gymnasium floor; the rings and ropes were now illegal.
 This further made collegiate wrestling distinct from its professional counterpart, which would soon become more a form of entertainment than sport.